koepnick/voynich/data/README.md

 > I'm not sure if providing the VM corpus online is something that will attract attention.
 So, for now, I'll just post the most commonly used links for downloads.

-> Annoyingly, each download uses different file names, neither set maps well to a file-level data structure.
+> Annoyingly, each download expands into different file names, neither set maps well to a file-level data structure.

+### TODO

 - [ ] Provide name/symlink mappings for various download services

+### Download Locations

 [Archive.org](https://archive.org/details/TheVoynichManuscript)